Underground Power

 Benefits to the wider community include improved reliability of power supply during severe weather events, improved visual amenity, improved health and safety (reduced electrical contact injuries, reduced power pole collisions, improved lighting) and reduced environmental impact (reduced herbicides and pesticides around wooden poles).

-More information regarding the benefits can be found in the Business Case and Western Power’s website
+More information regarding the benefits can be found in the Business Case and Western Power’s website.

 What are the financial implications of underground power?

-As part of the City’s Underground Power Policy, the City’s overall funds would contribute 50% of the City’s proportion of costs (approximately $9.5m) and ratepayers in the affected areas would contribute the other 50%.
+As part of the City’s Underground Power Policy, the City’s overall funds would contribute 50% of the City’s proportion of costs (approximately $12.6m) and ratepayers in the affected areas would contribute the other 50%.
 The City’s contribution would ultimately come from the rates of all ratepayers, but in the interim, the City will potentially need to borrow money.
 This would accrue interest and could impact on the City’s future borrowing capacity or its ability to secure future funding and loans.

 The impacts of the City portion of funding include opportunity cost (less money would be available to fund other projects within the City, including new projects and maintaining existing assets) as well as additional personal cost to affected ratepayers via an increased charge on their council rates.

-More information regarding the costs can be found in the Business Case and Cost Benefit Analysis.
+More information regarding the costs can be found in the Business Case

 When will underground power be rolled out?